serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 The are 1 correct answers

-This will compile and run without any errors or exception. x This will compile if ‘throws Exception’ is added at line //2 This will compile if ‘throws Exception’ is added at line //4 This will compile if ‘throws Exception’ is added at line //2 as well as //4 This will compile if  line marked // 1 is enclosed in a try – catch block.
+This will compile and run without any errors or exception.
+This will compile if ‘throws Exception’ is added at line //2 This will compile if ‘throws Exception’ is added at line //4
+- [x] This will compile if ‘throws Exception’ is added at line //2 as well as //4 This will compile if  line marked // 1 is enclosed in a try – catch block.